Turbo Takeaways

 What To Do Next After Winning the Lottery

 If you win a large sum of money in a lottery, it may change your life forever.
 The steps you take after winning a lottery can secure your future.
-The first thing to do is to take a deep breath and analyze your current financial situation and how your windfall will affect it.
+After you win, analyze your current financial situation and how your windfall will affect it.

-Next, speak to an accountant to determine taxes on lottery winnings and how you’ll cover your tax bill.
-Once you take care of taxes, you can work with a financial advisor to determine how to protect your money and ensure it grows over time.
+Experts recommend working with an accountant to determine how much you'll pay in taxes on lottery winnings.
+Once you understand your tax obligations, consider working with a financial advisor to determine how to protect your money and ensure it grows over time.
 Make smart investments to ensure your money lasts well into the future.